andyvroberts/banana/DimensionDesign.md

 |Record Type|Single Character Code|A, U, D|

 The next stage is to create Dimension entities (tables) from our list of Dimension data elements.
 In order to create the most useful ones, you must understand how the data wihtin the model will be used.

 Regardless of the Dimensional model purpose, be it batch data processing or end-user analytics, this activity is closer to Business Analysis than it is to database design.

 ### Dimension Keys
 There are only two types of keys required for Dimensions.
-1. Surrogate
+1. Surrogate (primary key)
 2. Business (sometimes called Natural)

 A **Surrogate** key has only one very specific function.